 Here are just a few of the different types of peperomia.

-Peperomias will give you lots of leaf styles and colorations.
+Peperomias will give you lots of different leaf styles and colorations.
 Collect a lot of them and make a whole grouping of these easy care succulents.The Contented Plant

 Printable Care Guide: